sagemath/sagenb/development notes.rst

      - maybe use prototypes
      - maybe separate the different cell types.. not sure if this is a good idea or not
      - incorporate some of the innovations used by IPython
+ * Clean up base.py and worksheet.py in flask_version/

 Files
 =====